The USA-Palestine Mental Health Network was founded in 2016 by mental health workers in the United States who now form its Steering Committee:

 - To foster solidarity through personal and professional relationships with our colleagues in Palestine and, while relying upon their leadership, to develop an agenda for constructive change based on their experiences in the Palestinian context.

-- As consistent with our individual situations, and to the degree possible for us as individuals, we pledge to consider direct action such as arranging public meetings, embarking on letter-writing campaigns, working with human rights and other organizations, initiating public advocacy programs, and responding to the Palestinian call for boycott, divestment, and sanctions (BDS).
+- As consistent with our individual situations and to the degree possible for us as individuals, to consider direct action such as arranging public meetings, embarking on letter-writing campaigns, working with human rights and other organizations, initiating public advocacy programs, and responding to the Palestinian call for boycott, divestment, and sanctions (BDS).

 - To dedicate our expertise as professionals—regarding diverse areas such as trauma, family cohesion, racism, equity in health care, the ideological roots of oppression, the impact of such oppression on all involved parties, and the process of reconciliation between communities—to the service of advancing human rights in Palestine.